 Shakespearean creative and critical legacies

-Almost unanimously well received by the significant characters in the book, and particularly beloved of Cleopatra and Alex, is Verdi’s Aida.
-The opera is not ostensibly an adaptation of AC.
+Almost unanimously well received by the significant characters in the book, and particularly beloved of Cleopatra and Alex, is Giuseppe Verdi’s Aida.
+The opera is not ostensibly an adaptation of Antony and Cleopatra.
 Verdi deliberately specified a vast time period for the setting – ‘ancient Egypt, in the time of the pharaohs’ – and made ‘no claims to authenticity’ in his Italian Romanticist musical palette ‘imbued with a convincingly mysterious and exotic hue’ in order to avoid the opera being approached as ‘anthropology or history’ rather than ‘myth’.
 Indeed, Aida instead has readily identifiable parallels with another Egyptian love-triangle in the libretto of Pietro Metastasio, La Nitteti.
 Aida’s creation in the late nineteenth-century also represents a general vogue for Egyptology inspired by the immortalisation of Antony and Cleopatra’s fiery and tragic love story in literature.
-Verdi’s composition will nonetheless readily evoke for many Shakespearean readers his knowledge of passion for Shakespeare (including pity at his mistreatment by other librettists) as witnessed in his operatic adaptations of Othello and Macbeth as well as the comic opera Falstaff.
+Verdi’s composition will nonetheless readily evoke for many Shakespearean readers his knowledge of and passion for Shakespeare (including pity at his mistreatment by other librettists) as witnessed in his operatic adaptations of Othello and Macbeth as well as the comic opera Falstaff.
 Aida is set in ancient Egypt and tells the story of the love between the eponymous Ethiopian princess enslaved by the Egyptians, with whom Ethiopia is at war, and the nation’s military chief Ramadès.
 In spite of her love for her father, and Ramadès’ otherwise loyal following of his King, their love flourishes.
 Amneris, the Egyptian princess, is also in love with Ramadès and suspects a rival affection between Aida and Ramadès.
 Jealous romantic and military plotting ensue, resulting in Ramadès being sentenced to death in a sealed tomb – the twist being that Aida has secretly stowed herself in the tomb to die with him.
-The similarities between Aida and AC lie in the ancient Egyptian setting; the tragic love story between a warrior man and royal woman (who is in both – although to different extents and in markedly different roles – an outsider to Egypt, as a Greek or Ethiopian); the foregrounding of betrayals and divided loyalties between self and nation – the Metropolitan Opera’s description of Aida as a peerless opera in ‘its exploration of private emotion and public duty’ could almost be taken from a critical introduction to Shakespeare’s play; rivalry for the warrior’s hand-in-marriage, and the protagonists’ suicidal behaviours leading to their deaths in a monumental Egyptian tomb.
-Shades of Romeo and Juliet further connect the opera to , with critics identifying Cleopatra as a ‘grown-up Juliet: utterly confident in her body’.
+The similarities between Aida and Antony and Cleopatra lie in the ancient Egyptian setting; the tragic love story between a warrior man and royal woman (who is in both – although to different extents and in markedly different roles – an outsider to Egypt, as a Greek or Ethiopian); the foregrounding of betrayals and divided loyalties between self and nation – the Metropolitan Opera’s description of Aida as a peerless opera in ‘its exploration of private emotion and public duty’ could almost be taken from a critical introduction to Shakespeare’s play; rivalry for the warrior’s hand-in-marriage, and the protagonists’ suicidal behaviours leading to their deaths in a monumental Egyptian tomb.

 There are some significant differences too.
 For example, unlike Antony or Romeo, Ramadès death is arguably only suicide in that he knows the likely outcome of his conduct will be a death sentence.
 Nonetheless, Verdi’s sympathetic portrayal of faithful lovers, which foregrounds their romantic love and suffering – with no trace of stereotypes of, let alone ‘austere’ Roman scorn for, Egyptian ‘erotic passion’, ‘sexual freedom’, ‘extravagance’ and sensuousness – is accorded much greater approbation from the Rices’ characters than Plutarch and other Roman-slanted histories.